Why Germans Are Choosing Long-Term Living in Bali

 - Long-term plans

 Tourist visas may work for shorter stays, but travelers planning several months or more in Bali usually require more flexible long-stay solutions.
+Travelers may also review Do Germans Need Visa for Bali? and Complete Bali Visa Guide for German Citizens.

 Is Visa on Arrival Enough for Long-Term Stays?